denbeigh2000/goi3bar/README.md

 [![GoDoc](https://godoc.org/github.com/denbeigh2000/goi3bar?status.svg)](http://godoc.org/github.com/denbeigh2000/goi3bar)

-This is a small JSON generator for i3bar, written in golang
+This is a concurrent i3status replacement meant for i3bar, written in golang

 I wrote it because I wanted to take advantage of Go's concurrency support to easily do some tasks less frequently - changing the time every second but